onthecodepath/iOS-Interview-Questions/README.md

 **What is a memory leak?**

 A memory leak commonly occurs when an object is allocated in such a way that when it is no longer in use or needed, it is not released.
 In iOS programming, you create certain objects with weak references in order to avoid a strong to strong relationship that creates a retain cycle and a memory leak.

+**What is a retain cycle?**

+Retain cycles can occur when memory management is based on retain count.
+This typically occurs when two objects strongly reference each other.
+As a result, the retain count of either object will never reach zero and deallocated from memory (hence retaining each other).

+**What is the difference between *copy* and *retain*?**

+Calling *retain* on an object will increase its *retain* count by one.
+When the *retain* count of an objective reaches 0, the object will be deallocated and released from memory.

+When you *retain* an object, you share the same version with whoever passed the object to you.
+But when you *copy* an object, you do not share the same version of the object that was passed to you.
+Instead, a duplicate of that object is created with duplicated values.

+**What is the difference between a stack vs a heap?**

+A stack is a region of memory where data is added or removed in a last-in-first-out (LIFO) order.
+According to [Ates Goral](http://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap), it is the memory set aside as scratch space for a thread of execution.
+Meanwhile the heap is memory set aside for dynamic allocation.
+Unlike the stack, you can allocate a block at any time and free it at anytime.

+Note: In Objective-C, all objects are always allocated on the heap, or at least should be treated as if on the heap.

 ## Objective-C